Fusion1013/AvasarVault/00 - Building Avasar/Pantheon/Major Gods/Intrix, Artisans.md

 - Art
 - Craftsmanship
 plane: ![["Sutya, Plane of Artisans"]]

+todo: Populate sections for domain, symbology and worship
 ---
 ## Overview
 One of the major [[Pantheon Overview|Gods]], attuned to [[Sutya, Plane of Artisans]].